Giddy-K/atlas-inventory-management-system/README.md

-Atlas Stock and Inventory management system
+Atlas Stock and Inventory management system.
-This system mahages the stock and inventory.
+This system manages the stock and inventory in a company.
-Building this project for my Final Diploma Year 2023.
+Building this project for my Final Diploma Year.
 @All rights Reserved.